 Materials of Construction

 Miter saws are constructed mostly from steel or aluminum, although the blade guard and handle may be made from heavy-duty plastic.
 Most miter saws are built to withstand a serious workload.
-Power Miter Saw Tool Tips and Advice:
+Some power miter saw tips and advice:

 - Consider buying a miter saw stand to support long pieces of lumber while you’re cutting.
 With a stand, it’ll be much easier to keep your workpiece steady.
 All you need to do is press the material against the saw’s fence and push the blade steadily into the wood.
 Always let the blade do the work for you; never pull it through the wood.